klepas/bruins-site/papers/_posts/2015-12-1-attitudes-de-se-and-de-me.md

 * Belief: If François ducks under the table, François will not be shot.

-Nothing more needs to be added _by way of belief and desire_ in order to arrive at the _explanandum_ or _ justificandum_:
+According to Cappelin and Dever, nothing more needs to be added _by way of belief and desire_ in order to arrive at the _explanandum_ or _ justificandum_:

 * Action: François ducks under the table.